 Portrait of Louis XIV

 Icon of the absolutist French monarchy.
-The portrait represents all the power that the French monarchy held in Europe at the height of its power.
+The portrait represents all the power that the French monarchy held in Europe at its peak.
 Don't hesitate to use the audio guide in front of this painting to learn more about this important historical period and discover why the painting is another of the Louvre's masterpieces.

-One of the key works portraying an epic episode in the history of France.
-More than six meters high and ten meters wide, the picture was painted by Jacques-Louis David and represents the consecration of Napoleon and his wife Josephine in the cathedral of Notre-Dame.
+One of the key works that portray a historic episode in French history.
+More than six meters high and ten meters wide, the painting was painted by Jacques-Louis David and represents the consecration of Napoleon and his wife Josephine in the cathedral of Notre Dame.

 If you are interested in visiting the Louvre, you will also be interested in...

-My favorites are the Musée d'Orsay (a real marvel) and the Pompidou Museum of contemporary art, but the list of options is much bigger.
-If you want to know more you can read this article about Museums Tickets:.
+My favorites are the Musée d'Orsay (a real marvel) and the Pompidou Museum of contemporary art, but the list of options is much longer.
+If you want to know more you can read this article about Museums Tickets.